osama-aboukoura/My-Uni-Grades-Calculator/README.md

 ## Background:

-A university grades calculator that follows the grading system for any 3 year course at the Informatics department at my university (King's College London)
+A university grades calculator that follows the grading system for any 3 year course at the Informatics department at my university (King's College London).

 The ratio of year 1 to year 2 to year 3 is:
 1:3:5